renspringlea/ryba.ren/books.md

 > the chapter on the ongoing history of indigenous tattooing in America is outstanding.
 White people removing tattoos from Indigenous people's skins but also erasing the history of Indigenous tattooing as a component of this. continuity and revitalization movements.<br />
 > tattooing as an assertion of control over one's body<br />
 > Chinese goverment bans the appearance of tattoos on television, so e.g. athletes must cover them up<br />
+> skinscapes<br />
+> the greek word "stigma" literally meant "tattoo"<br />
 > "The power of the tattoo lies in its ability to generate countless stories and multiple truths."<br />
-> skinscapes<br />
+> "she becomes 'more me' with her tattoos, a closer and more authentic representation of her inner self.
+The participants grow into their bodies through their chosen body decoration and look closer to how they want to appear.""<br />
+> "Tattooing can be regarded as an expression of an individual path into self-consciousness, of a commitment to one’s own 'rebirth'"<br />
+> on the other hand: "Nikki Sullivan considers the tattooed body as a discursive or inscriptive site of dominant social fictions, cautioning that tattooing should not be understood as external expressions of inner essences, understandings that would reproduce a distinction between interiority/exteriority, mind/body, and reality/representation" - this doesn't feel quite right to me, or at least doesn't align with my experience<br />
 <br />

 </details>